 The Vogue cover starring Kamala Harris is awful.
 It left me disgusted and exhausted and this was not where I wanted to be at such a joyous, calming corner turn in my country.
 I would have missed the moment and deep-dived to write a book I could not possibly finish if I’d paid attention to it at the time.
-Though I skipped over it in self-preservation, it was still waiting at the stores and checkout counters, haunting and hurting any black woman who worked her behind off to be better only for white people or institutions to lessen her anyway.
+Though I skipped over it in self-preservation, it was still waiting at the stores and checkout counters, haunting and hurting any black woman who worked her behind off to be better only for white people or institutions to devalue her anyway.

 Beyond race, beyond status or position, it is just a hot mess of invention and design, a sloppy high art version of the hood shade “You doin’ too much,” and an unflattering photo no matter if Hillary Clinton or Helen of Troy had centered it.
 However, no globally important white woman would ever be expected to center that.